Inviting Amy Webb to Speak

 Amy Webb, one of America's leading futurists, has spoken to numerous audiences all around the world, from the Milken Institute Global Conference, to Fidelity Investments, the Aspen Institute, IBM, Microsoft and SXSW.
 Her TED talk, about the future of data and algorithms, has been viewed 5 million times, translated into 32 languages and is part of Delta Airline's in-flight entertainment.

-Amy Webb a futurist, author and professor.
-She is a professor of strategic foresight at the NYU Stern School of Business and the Founder of the Future Today Institute, a leading future forecasting and strategy firm that researches technology and answers “What’s the future of X?” for a global client base.
-Now in its second decade, the Institute advises Fortune 500 and Global 1000 companies, government agencies, large nonprofits, universities and startups around the world.
-Amy Webb was named to the 2017 Thinkers50 Radar list of the 30 management thinkers most likely to shape the future of how organizations are managed and led and won the prestigious 2017 Thinkers50 RADAR Award.
+Amy Webb is a quantitative futurist.
+She is a professor of strategic foresight at the NYU Stern School of Business and the Founder of the Future Today Institute, a leading foresight and strategy firm that helps leaders and their organizations prepare for complex futures.
+Founded in 2006, the Institute advises Fortune 500 and Global 1000 companies, government agencies, large nonprofits, universities and startups around the world.
+Amy was named to the Thinkers50 Radar list of the 30 management thinkers most likely to shape the future of how organizations are managed and led and was won the prestigious 2017 Thinkers50 RADAR Award.
 Amy’s special area of research is artificial intelligence, and she has advised three-star generals, White House leadership and CEOs of some of the world’s largest companies on the future of AI.

 Amy has spoken to numerous audiences all around the world, including at the World Economic Forum, the Milken Institute Global Conference, the Aspen Institute, SXSW and TED.
 She has also addressed teams at hundreds of companies, including IBM, Microsoft, UnitedHealth Group, Fidelity Investments, MasterCard, AmericanExpress, Google, BestBuy and more.
 She is a frequent guest on television shows and podcasts.
 Her TED talk, about the future of data and algorithms, has been viewed close to 7 million times, translated into 32 languages and has been part of Delta Airline's in-flight entertainment and Marriott's in-room videos.